flutter/website/flutter-for-react-native/index.md

 <br>

-## Making HTTP Networking Requests
+## Making HTTP networking requests

+Fetching data from the internet is common for most apps.
+And in Flutter, the `http` package provides the simplest way to fetch data from the internet.

 ### How do I fetch data from API calls?

 React Native provides the Fetch API for networking — you make a fetch request and then receive the response to get the data.

 <!-- skip -->
 ```JavaScript